codam-coding-college/spark-sessions/spark-sessions/philosophers/SparkSession -philosophers - mod.md

 # Bonus

 Make a program that will use 3 created threads to add up an int to 42.
-Threads can increment the int every .5sec once the value is 42 the program has to print "Got it!\n" and exit.
+Threads can increment the int every .5 sec once the value is 42 the program has to print "Got it!\n" and exit.

 catch: